Visas. If there’s one word that can kill a buzz of moving abroad, that’s it!

 I’ve also known people who haven’t needed a visa to enter Malaysia and come seeking employment, but this is risky too.

-The visa free, 3-month stay is technically for ‘social or business purposes’ only (as stipulated on the Malaysian Immigration website), so by actively seeking employment you’re breaching the conditions of your stay.
+The visa free, 3-month stay is technically for a social visit only (as stipulated on the Malaysian Immigration website), so by actively seeking employment you’re breaching the conditions of your stay.

 Looking for a job when you’re Malaysia-bound may also prove harder than you think.
 Whilst highly skilled foreigners are usually successful at obtaining jobs in Malaysian companies, recruiting expats is a lengthly process and some companies may not want the hassle of employing you.